maxfieldk/TE-Seq/README.md

   Many steps require a substantial amount of RAM (north of 20 GB) to be available on your system, else they will fail and give you OOM (out-of-memory) errors.
 This pipeline will likely fail if run on a personal computer without at least 64 GB of RAM.
 # Installation
 ## Create a Snakemake containing Conda environment
-  Create a Snakemake Conda environment from which you can run the Snakemake pipeline, and install the required Snakemake executor plugins in your Snamemake Conda environment.
+  Create a Snakemake Conda environment from which you can run the Snakemake pipeline.
+If your computer / compute cluster uses a workload manager (e.g. slurm) install any workload manager specific Snakemake executor plugins in this environment (e.g. the snakemake-executor-plugin-slurm if your system uses slurm.
+A full listing of the availible plugins is availible at https://snakemake.github.io/snakemake-plugin-catalog/ )
   ```
     conda create --name snakemake snakemake snakemake-executor-plugin-slurm
   ```